 Energy-saving tax credits

 If you made home improvements last year that include energy-efficient upgrades, you may not only benefit from lower heating and cooling bills, but lower taxes as well.

-Homeowners may receive a credit of 30 percent of the expenditures made by a taxpayer during 2017 for qualified solar electric systems, solar water heaters, fuel cell techology, small wind energy, and geothermal heat pumps.
+Homeowners may receive a credit of 30 percent of the expenditures made by a taxpayer during 2018 for qualified solar electric systems, solar water heaters, fuel cell technology, and small wind energy.
 Limitations and restrictions apply.